florianakos/qkdbcsdn/README.md

-#
-ITMO Seminar Project

-## Usage

-//TODO

-## TODO
+## SDNQKD

-- localization
-- more testing

-# SDNQKD - ITMO University

-This repository contains my solution for the project proposed during Oleg Sadov's seminar about Free and Open Source software during the Erasmus Mundus PERCCOM Seminar in Saint Petersburg, Russia (2018.05.26-06.09).
+This repository contains my solution for the project proposed during Oleg Sadov's seminar about Free and Open Source software during the Erasmus Mundus PERCCOM Seminar in Saint Petersburg, Russia @ ITMO University (2018.05.26-06.09).

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine.

 ### Prerequisites

 What things you need to install the software and how to install them:

 ```
-Python, Git, Ryu(SDN Controller)
+Python, Git, Ryu(SDN Controller), Bash
 ```

 ### Installing

 A step by step series of examples that tell you how to get a development env running

-Say what the step will be

 ```
 git clone https://github.com/florianakos/sdnbcqkd